ericashimomoto/news2meme/README.md

 4. Full mode: Generate a meme for each news article in the database.
 Run the following:
     `python news2meme.py --config=experiments/gen_all.yaml`

 The news2meme will place a pickle file with the retrieved meme image and catchphrase id in the path specified by `OUTPUT_PATH` in `settings.py`.
+Again, I set the contribution ratio to be `0.8`, but feel free to change this value in the respective yaml files to see how it changes the results.

 ## Visualization